 Many organisations believe they’re prepared for a disaster because they back up their data every night.
-These businesses could be in for an unpleasant surprise if a real disaster strikes because an effective DR plan involves so much more than simple data backups.
+These businesses could be in for an unpleasant surprise if a real disaster strikes because an effective disaster recovery plan involves so much more than simple data backups.

-Businesses that don’t get DR right can lose significant time and money in case of a disaster.
-By contrast, those that do get it right can get back up and running faster and more cost-effectively.
+Businesses that don’t get disaster recovery right can lose significant time and money in the event of a disaster.
+By contrast, those that do get it right can get back up and running much faster, and more cost-effectively.

-Lots of businesses assume that, with access to last night’s backed-up copy of their data, they can get back to work after a disaster.
-While that might be true for some small businesses, for most Australian mid-size businesses a true recovery is a lot more complicated.
+Understand what data recovery should look likeMany businesses assume that with access to last night’s backed-up copy of their data, they can get back to work after a disaster.
+While that might be true for some small businesses, for most Australian mid-size businesses, true recovery is a lot more complicated.

-RPO: How often your IT servers and data is fully replicated as a recoverable volume.
+- Recovery Point Objective (RPO): How often your IT servers and data are fully replicated as a recoverable volume.
 Typically, 1-4 hours.

-RTO: How long it will take your replicated environment to be activated, accessible and usable after disaster declaration.
+- Recovery Time Objective (RTO): How long it will take your replicated environment to be activated, accessible and usable after a disaster declaration.
 Typically, 2-4 hours.

 Of course, the lower these two times, the better.
 A lot will depend on the nature of the systems and your DR plan.

-Most mid-size businesses don’t have the luxury of in-house experts in every aspect of their IT environment, so they may need to rely on external experts such as Brennan IT.
+Most mid-sized businesses don’t have the luxury of in-house experts in every aspect of their IT environment, so they may need to rely on external experts such as Brennan IT.

 Too many businesses either don’t test their DR Plan or they test it under unrealistic conditions, using the same people and infrastructure that may not be available in the case of a true disaster.